ucsb-cs156/w22/_lab/jpa00.md

 This lab checks that you can succesfully edit, compile, run and submit a simple `Hello.java` to Gradescope for grading.

 This lab requires Java 17.
-We have requested that Java 17 be installed on CSIL, but as of 12/30/2021, that hasn't happened yet.
-If and when that update happens, we'll let you know, and put an update here.

-However, you can do this lab from your own system right away if you have Java 17 and Maven installed.
-Eventually, you'll probably find it helpful to install
+* Java 17 was just installed on CSIL on 01/02/2022, so we are hoping that you can do this lab on CSIL, but it may require some configuration of your CSIL account; instructions are included in the lab.
+* However, we want to encourage you to try to complete this lab on your own machine if possible.
+Installing a Java 17 environment on your own machine will make everything else in the course a lot easier; while this simple "Hello World" type assignment can be easily done on CSIL, working with full stack webapps on CSIL can be awkward, at best.

-Java 17 and Maven on your own machine (i.e. your own Windows, Mac or Linux machine), so it's probably a good idea to get started on that as soon as possible.
+# How to install Java 17 and Maven on your own machine

 * For MacOS, this is fairly straightfoward; see instructions [here](https://ucsb-cs156.github.io/w22/info/software/).
 If you need help, ask on the [help-macos](https://ucsb-cs156-w22.slack.com/archives/C02SY4GSNCQ) channel on the Slack.
 * For Windows, we recommend installing the Windows Subsystem for Linux (WSL), and then following the instructions for installation of Java 17 from [this page](https://ucsb-cs156.github.io/w22/info/software/).